-The academy will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing, and promotional materials.
+In Primary schools - the academy will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing, and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and the pupil.